m1ch3l99/cv-builder-react/README.md

 - Languages section
 - Social links section
 - Additional section(Edu + Work)
-- Preview section
+- Preview section:
   The preview section is where the user can see the changes of the informations he enters dynamically could be activated with the preview toggle button.
 - Once all the infos are filled the user can download the cv as pdf :)
-- CLean template
+- Clean template
 - Mobile responsive

 ## Deployed App